emmaarfelt/ElleWoods-Thesis2020/README.md

-# Themis
+# ElleWoods
 Fall 2020, IT University of Copenhagen

 ## Description
-Themis is an automated-tool tailored for GDPR compliance that can assist companies in their audit of existing business processes.
-Themis transforms any given BPMN diagram into a finite state machine and determine compliance with the GDPR.
+ElleWoods is an automated-tool tailored for GDPR compliance that can assist companies in their audit of existing business processes.
+Themis transforms any given BPMN diagram into a finite state machine and determine compliance with the GDPR using model checking techniques.

 ### Dependencies
-Themis is built with pytransitions: https://github.com/pytransitions/transitions, and PyNuSMV (https://pypi.org/project/pynusmv/)
+ElleWoods is built with pytransitions: https://github.com/pytransitions/transitions, and PyNuSMV (https://pypi.org/project/pynusmv/)

 ## Quick start
-To run Themis, we must provide an BPMN model in .bpmn-format, and a XML-file data that specific task use.
+To run ElleWoods, we must provide an BPMN model in .bpmn-format, and a XML-file data that specific task use.

 ```shell
 python themis.py --bpmnxml bpmnmodel.bpmn --taskdataxml taskdata.xml